InfinitySurface/AWSCloudFormation/README.md

 # CloudFormation using AWS

 CloudFormation is an AWS service that uses files (.json/.yaml) to deploys resources across the AWS infrastructure.
 CloudFromation is essential for many developers that helps productivity, time, and even cost when developing big cloud projects for a company.
-Below will have many explanations on how to use CloudFromation including an in-depth look of how our dummy application will look once you deploy the 3 .yaml files.
+Below will have many explanations on how to use CloudFromation including an in-depth look of how our dummy application will be structured.

 ![cloudFormation](https://user-images.githubusercontent.com/98137377/159177689-c6e65174-002c-4646-83bf-c4b27d7f9b64.png)